imApoorva36/Higgs-Supra-Hackathon/README.md

-# **Box3**
+# **SupraTag**

-**Box3** is a cutting-edge solution that integrates IoT, RFID technology, and blockchain-powered smart contracts to create a secure, decentralized package authentication system.
-Built for the **Supra Movers Hackathon**, Box3 aims to revolutionize supply chain security and package verification.
+**SupraTag** is a cutting-edge solution that integrates IoT, RFID technology, and blockchain-powered smart contracts to create a secure, decentralized package authentication system.
+Built for the **Supra Movers Hackathon**, SupraTag aims to revolutionize supply chain security and package verification.

 ---